Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

     <br>
     </summary>
 <br>
-After initially being disappointed with the NCSE's response (or lacktherof) to my emails, I quickly refocused my attention to other useful sources of information that might benefit the project.
-If I was going to have to develop the app without any official guidance or input from governing bodies I would have to come up with a strategy that would allow schools themselves to control and manipulate the flow of information themselves.
-In order to do this, I would need to familiarise myself with the processes and systems used by schools during tranferring the enrolment details and successful pupil transitions.
+Despite my initial disappointment with the NCSE's response (or lacktherof) to my emails, I quickly refocused my attention to other useful sources of information that might benefit the project.
+If I was going to have to develop the app without any official guidance or input from governing bodies I would have to come up with a strategy that would allow schools themselves to provide access to the passport functionality of the app allowing pupil and parent users to control and manipulate the flow of information between themselves and their assigned teachers.

+In order to do this, I would need to familiarise myself with the administrative processes and software systems used by schools during the transfer of enrolment details and successful pupil transitions.

 Luckily, the secretary at my current place of work, St Mary's Special School, Drumcar, is extremely approachable.
 Susan Hynes, one of the supporting heroes of this project was always available and enthusiastic about helping me understand the systems and applications involved during the process of a pupil transition, whilst at no point revealing any priviledged or confidential information.
 I was mainly concerned with what administrative software is currently used by the admin staff at St Mary’s and its provenance.

 I discovered the following:

-For the transfer of pupils (enrollment) between schools, all Irish Special Schools use a web app called ‘POD’ (Primary Online Data) within the Department Of Education’s ‘Esinet’ umbrella application.
+For the transfer of pupils (enrolment) between schools, all Irish Special Schools use a web app called ‘POD’ (Primary Online Data) within the Department Of Education’s ‘Esinet’ umbrella application.

 <img src="../docs/readme_images/planning7.png"><br>
 _Screenshot of Esinet software._